gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 When running the tool, it's easy to know when to rebuild.
 When a package has been updated, rebuild and that's it?

 Unfortunately, no. What happens when a package fails to build or install correctly?
 The next time the package manager runs, it should be able to recover, see that a package failed the last time and try again.

+At first, it did not happened.
+When writing the package manager, the logic was simple: if the options for a package, if the version changed or the branch updated, whatever, save those new options and rebuild!
+The problem is that it won't do well when a package failed to build for whatever reason.
+When invoking the package manager again, it's gonna see that nothing has been updated in that invocation.
+This is bad, since the package manager will finish without error, but some packages may be out of date!

+To fix this, the package manager has to keep something around to know if a package hasn't been built correctly.
+Our implementation simply save the commit id of the last successfully installed version, and the options that that installed version was built with.